Royal Saltworks at Arc-et-Senans

 The Saline Royale (Royal Saltworks) is a historical complex at Arc-et-Senans in the department of Doubs commissioned during the reign of Louis XVI (1774-92) and designed by Claude-Nicolas Ledoux.

-The complex is listed as the World Heritage Site since 1982.
-It is notable for being the first major industrial architecture achievement implementing the Enlightenment ideals by improving architectural quality to match these of palaces or religious buildings.
+The complex is listed as a World Heritage Site since 1982.
+It is notable for being the first major industrial architecture achievement implementing the Enlightenment ideals by improving architectural quality to match those of palaces or religious buildings.

 For salt production the Saline Royale used firewood from nearby Forest of Chaux to boil the brine.
 It was also connected with saltworks of Salins-les-Bains (added in an extension to World Heritage Site in 2009) by a 21 km pipeline carrying the brine.

 Background

 In the 18th century salt was an essential and valuable commodity.
 At the time, salt was widely used for the preservation of foods such as meat or fish.
 The ubiquity of salt use caused the French government to impose the gabelle, a tax on salt consumption.
 The government mandated that all people over the age of 8 years buy an amount of salt per year at a price that the government had set.
 The ferme générale was responsible for collecting the gabelle.

 As a region, Franche-Comté was relatively well-endowed with salt springs due to subterranean seams of halite.
 Consequently, there were a number of small salt works, such as those at Salins-les-Bains and Montmorot, that extracted salt by boiling water over wood fires.
 The salt works stood close to the springs and drew on wood brought from nearby forests.
 After many years of exploitation, the forests were becoming more and more rapidly denuded, with the result that wood had to be brought from farther and farther away, at greater and greater cost.
 Furthermore, over time the salt content of the brine was dropping.
 This led the experts of the ferme générale to consider exploiting even small springs, an initiative that the King's council stopped in April 1773.
 Part of the problem was that it was impossible to build evaporation buildings because Salins-les-Bains sat in a small valley.

 The fermiers généraux decided to explore a more mechanised and efficient method of extraction.
 The concept was to construct a purpose-built factory near the forest of Chaux in the Val d'Amour, i.e., with the brine was to be brought to the factory by a newly constructed canal.